michaelkandziora/automa-it/README.md

 It works... nvm how, it's just important that it works.
 Nothing to spend a lot of time on. #weekend-project

-Scriptus Maximus was created in a flash over a weekend, quick and dirty.
+automa-it was created in a flash over a weekend, quick and dirty.
 Feel free to look over the code and correct it if necessary.

 PS.: In some places, you might feel a "Brother, ewww..." vibe.
 Suggestions for improvement are gratefully accepted :-)

-# Scriptus Maximus
+# automa-it

-Scriptus Maximus is an automation-oriented bash toolkit designed to facilitate the management of system environments, shells, Python environments, Docker containers, and other technical aspects.
+automa-it is an automation-oriented bash toolkit designed to facilitate the management of system environments, shells, Python environments, Docker containers, and other technical aspects.
 The project provides a collection of scripts with basic configurations.

 The `config.toml` file can be tailored to different needs.
 @TODO<br>